 Target audience: Students, faculty, and staff

-When you are generating or delivering content in Office 365, there are several accessibility tools available to you.
-Good use of these tools and following best practices will ensure that the content you produce can be comfortably and fully consumed by as large an audience as possible.
+Microsoft 365 has several accessibility tools to help you produce content that can be comfortably and fully consumed by as large an audience as possible.

-If you are a person consuming Office 365 content, there are also many features available to you to allow you to more comfortably consume content that others have created.
+Microsoft 365 also has many features to help end-users more comfortably consume content that others have created.

 In this article:

-All Office apps include a Check Accessibility function.
+All Microsoft 365 apps include a Check Accessibility function.

 You should use the Check Accessibility function for any content that you create, but you will produce much higher-quality content if you design your content to be accessible from the start.
 See Best Practices for more information on how to design your content to be more accessible.

 MS Teams can record online meetings and provide automatic transcription of audio content.
 When you begin recording a Teams meeting, transcription is automatically enabled, but transcription can also be enabled without recording the meeting.
-Once transcription is enabled, either by recording a meeting or independently, each user can choose to either view the transcript as it is being generated, or choose to hide it if they find the transcription pane distracting.
+Once transcription is enabled, either by recording a meeting or independently, each user can choose to view or hide the transcript as it is being generated.

 Teams can also provide live captions for users during the meeting.
 Live captions can be enabled and disabled by each meeting attendee individually.

-See Accessibility Tools for Microsoft Teams on the Microsoft website for a full list of accessibility features and best practices for MS Teams.
+See Accessibility Tools for Microsoft Teams on the Microsoft website for a full list of accessibility features and best practices.

 Visual content includes pictures, SmartArt graphics, shapes, groups, charts, embedded objects, ink, and videos.